 Minimizing the impact of our changes

-We now need to minimize the effects of our changes and ensure functionality.
+We now need to minimise the effects of our changes and ensure functionality.
 Because we had removed the shell interpreter, our script wouldn’t have worked, so instead we replaced the script with a custom compiled binary that does the same job.
 Instead of using shell interpreter, however, we used the execve system function.
 This function lets us set environmental variables for the new process, allowing us to specify the non-sensitive environmental variables we need in our application, which we can obtain dynamically using getenv function.

 In previous blog entries, we discussed the architectural design flaws we saw in the cloud, which could allow malicious actors to abuse environmental variables upon successful exploitation.

 In our entry on the Azure App Services threat model, we showed gaps in the architectural design, such as the use of master root password for the container and environmental variables that contained sensitive information.
 We explained why it is a bad idea to store sensitive information inside environmental variables, even if the DevOps community might think otherwise.
 We also described the consequences of keeping sensitive information inside environmental variables.

 As mentioned, we are shifting our discussion toward what developers can do to minimise the impact of security gaps in the cloud.
 We aim to do this by introducing little tweaks to the container image that developers are allowed to produce.
 Developers should know not only what runs beneath the surface but also that trusting default images has its limits.
 They should evaluate services carefully and learn to remain vigilant even when using trustworthy services.